Amadeus-System/00.Benchmark-Study-For-Halide-Perovskite-with-Graph-Neural-Networks/README.md

 <img src = 'https://drive.google.com/uc?export=view&id=1YUcTpyJLAg2U6AD9VGLLf3-PiUyuseQ_' width = 60%>

-Figure 2 shows performance of CGCNN on the Materials Project database. (a) Histogram representing the distribution of the number of elements in each crystal. (b) Mean absolute error as a function of training crystals for predicting formation energy per atom using different convolution functions.
-The shared area denotes the MAEs of DFT calculations compared with experiments.
+FIG. 2.
+Performance of CGCNN on the Materials Project database [11]. (a) Histogram representing the distribution of the number of elements in each crystal. (b) Mean absolute error as a function of training crystals for predicting formation energy per atom using different convolution functions.
+The shaded area denotes the MAEs of DFT calculations compared with experiments [28]. (c) 2D histogram representing the predicted formation per atom against DFT calculated value. (d) Receiver operating characteristic curve visualizing the result of metalsemiconductor classification.
+It plots the proportion of correctly identified metals (true positive rate) against the proportion of wrongly identified semiconductors (false positive rate) under different thresholds.

 <img src = 'https://drive.google.com/uc?export=view&id=1Dz36Ob0pqWAE3ollmld8ESZgI570gPHt' width = 60%>